On the frequentist validity of Bayesian limits: Posterior concentration

-\item[(ii)] and $\Pi(K(\ep))>0$ for all $\ep>0$, \end{itemize} then $\Pi(U|\samplen)\convas{P_0}1$. \end{corollary} An example of the application of corollary~\ref{cor:schwartz} is given as example~\ref{ex:schwartz} in subsection~\ref{sub:estimation}.
+\item[(ii)] and $\Pi(K(\ep))>0$ for all $\ep>0$, \end{itemize} then $\Pi(U|\samplen)\convas{P_0}1$. \end{corollary} An instance of the application of corollary~\ref{cor:schwartz} is given in example~\ref{ex:schwartz}.
 Example~\ref{ex:finiteX} demonstrates posterior consistency in total variation for \iid\ data from a finite sample space, for priors of full support.
 Extending this, example~\ref{ex:tailfree} concerns consistency of posteriors for priors that have Freedman's tailfreeness property \cite{Freedman65}, like the Dirichlet process prior.
-Also interesting in this respect is the Neyman-Scott paradox, a classic example of inconsistency for the ML estimator, discussed in Bayesian context by Bayarri and Berger \cite{Bayarri04}.
-Whether the posterior is inconsistent depends on the prior: the Jeffreys prior follows the ML estimate while the reference prior avoids the Neyman-Scott inconsistency.
-Another question in the sequence model arises when we analyse FDR-like posterior consistency for a sequence vector that is assumed to be sparse (see example~\ref{ex:sparsenormalmeans}).
+Also interesting in this respect is the Neyman-Scott paradox, a classic example of inconsistency for the ML estimator, discussed in Bayesian context in \cite{Bayarri04}: whether the posterior is (in)consistent depends on the prior.
+The Jeffreys prior follows the ML estimate while the reference prior avoids the Neyman-Scott inconsistency.
+Another question in a sequence model arises when we analyse FDR-like posterior consistency for a sequence vector that is assumed to be sparse (see example~\ref{ex:sparsenormalmeans}).